allegro/allegro.tech/_posts/2020-03-04-dotnet-new-templates.md

 After you test your project, it can be installed from a directory or a nuget via `dotnet new -i` command.

 ## Outro
-So, how do *we* use them at Allegro?
-This is a whole other game than JVM, so we had to work things out from the ground up, rather than build up on ready in-house code.
+So, how do *we* use them at Allegro? .NET Core is a whole new ball game here, so we had to work things out from the ground up, rather than build up on ready in-house code.
 Apart from the template configuration files listed above, we created a solution (well, actually, two solutions for two service flavours: C# and F#).
 We used the text replacement feature in dockerfiles, both build and deployment scripts (and yaml files), as well as in the namespaces, projects and solution names.